sapporo-wes/sapporo-service/README.md

 Flask <-> uwsgi <-(uWSGI protocol)-> Nginx <-(HTTP)-> Docker <-> User
 ```

----

 As an initial setting, Nginx provides `localhost:1122` as a REST API endpoint.
-If you want to change the port, start SAPPORO-service like `./service-up --port ${PORT_NUM}`.
+If you want to change the port, start SAPPORO-service like `./sapporo-service up --port ${PORT_NUM}`.

----

-If you want to use SSL/TSL, edit `./config/nginx.conf`.
+If you want to use SSL/TSL, edit `./etc/nginx/nginx.conf`.

 ### Logging